 If the Premium Funding Target is not known by the due date, an estimated Variable-rate Premium may be paid on the due date.
-Doing so triggers the need to submit an amended filing at a later date to reconcile the actual Variable-rate Premium with the estimate.
+Doing so triggers a requirement to submit an amended filing at a later date to reconcile the actual Variable-rate Premium with the estimate.
 In the event the actual Variable-rate Premium is greater than the estimate, penalties for late payment will be waived if the estimate meets certain criteria and the reconciliation filing is made by the end of the sixth calendar month that begins on or after the premium filing due date (generally April 30th after year end for calendar year plans).
-For additional information see "Automatic Penalty Waiver for Late Variable-Rate Premiums" in the "Late Payment Charges" and the "Correcting Filings, Reconciling Estimates, Refunding Overpayments" section.
+For additional information, see "Automatic Penalty Waiver for Certain Late Variable-Rate Premiums" in the "Late Payment Charges" section.